Electrical Systems for Healthcare Facilities

 Category 3 (Basic Care)

-Spaces where electrical system failure is not likely to cause injury to patients, staff, or visitors but can cause patient discomfort.
-They include:
+Spaces where electrical system failure is not likely to cause injury to patients, staff, or visitors, but can cause patient discomfort, such as:

 - Examination or treatment rooms in clinics, medical and dental offices, nursing homes, and limited care facilities